towolf/towolf.github.com/docs/PsychDemos/IsomerizationsInEyeDemo.markdown

 title: IsomerizationsInEyeDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

 IsomerizationsInEyeDemo

 Shows how to compute photoreceptor isomerizations using toolbox routines.
-These calculations are for the human eye, starting with a spectrum as measured by the PR\-650 in watts/sr\-m^2\-wlinterval, or with a relative spectrum and a photopic troland value.
+These calculations are for the human eye, starting with a spectrum as measured by the PR-650 in watts/sr-m^2-wlinterval, or with a relative spectrum and a photopic troland value.

 NOTE, DHB, 7/19/13.
 This demo routine and its associated data routines